OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

 can create a separate file for the program.
 The usual extension for gawk program file is *.awk*.

-gawk reads data from the input file or from the standard input and prints output to the standard output.
+gawk reads data from the input file or from the standard input line by line, processes the input and prints output to the standard output.

 The syntaxis of the gawk programs are very similiar to C programs. gawk can be a good start point to learn C.

+A *gawk* program consists of pattern and action pairs.
+The pattern must match the actual input line to trigger the action.
+All matching actions are evaluated, not only the first!

+There are some kinds of action:

+* Regexp pattern: a regular expression e.g. /^[0-9]+/
+* Expression pattern: any expression e.g. NF > 4
+* Range: pairs of patterns specif record range e.g. /^ENTITIES/, /^ENDSEC/
+* BEGIN: special pattern to initialize
+* END: special pattern to clean up
+* empty: the empty pattern mathes every input line

 Add row numbers to a text file
 ------------------------------